foundrycf/foundry/README.md

 That is why Foundry was created.

 ##What can it do for me?
-Whether you're building a large CMS application, or a smaller utility library, there comes a time when you need to use it in more applications.
+Whether you're building a large CMS application, or a smaller utility library, there comes a time when you need to use it in more applications.<br />
 You may also want to share it, and allow others to use it in their applications.

 Foundry builds upon common principles found in many other environments such as Ruby (and RubyGems), and Node (and npm).